larsrinn/long_running_computations/README.md

 And if outdated or default results are displayed, this should become clear to the user immediately.
 These issues will be tackled next.

-## Display ongoing computations and notify user
+## Display ongoing computations and notify user (current)
 To the user, it should be obvious that a computation is ongoing.
 And the user should be notified, if the computation is complete.

 In order to be able to do that, we need to have a mechanism to know which computations are going on.
 Again, let's start with the naive approach: Marking whether a computation is going on in the `Configuration` model.

+If the configuration is marked to be computing, a url is injected into the `context_data` while accessing the `ConfigurationUpdate`-view.
+The frontend uses this url to poll the backend continuously to check whether the computation is complete.
+If the polling yields a complete computation, the page refereshes to display the new results.
+While the frontend is polling, the displayed result has a spinning overlay, to inform the user about the ongoing computation.

 # Run
 Because the issues mostly arise, when the application is run in a production environment, one shouldn't use Django's